onofreicl/jeannedarc/md/en.md

 She herself climbed the ladder; she was knocked down by a stone which hit her on the head.
 But she got up, shouting to her people:

 "Friends, up! up!
-Our sire has condemned the English; they are ours at this hour; have good courage!"
+Our Sire has condemned the English; they are ours at this hour; have good courage!"

 The ramparts were scaled.
 The English, pursued as far as the town bridge, were caught and killed.
 Suffolk was taken prisoner.